 Although SQL Server Reporting Services is installed on the stand-alone server, Operations Manager reports are not accessed on this server; instead, they are accessed in the Reporting workspace in the Operations console.
-If you want to access published reports via the web console, you must install the Operations Manager web console on the same computer as Operations Manager Reporting server.
+If you want to access published reports through the web console, you must install the Operations Manager web console on the same computer as Operations Manager Reporting server.

 No other applications that are using SQL Server Reporting Services can be installed on this instance of SQL Server.

-Ensure that SQL Server Reporting Services has been correctly installed and configured.
+Make sure that SQL Server Reporting Services has been correctly installed and configured.
 For more information about how to install and configure SQL Server Reporting Services, see SQL Server Installation (SQL Server 2012).

-Before you continue with this procedure, ensure that the account you plan to use for the Data Warehouse Write account has SQL Server logon rights and is an Administrator on the computers hosting both the operational database and the Reporting data warehouse database.
+Before you continue with this procedure, make sure that the account you plan to use for the Data Warehouse Write account has SQL Server logon rights and is an Administrator on the computers hosting both the operational database and the Reporting data warehouse database.
 Otherwise, Setup fails, and all changes are rolled back, which might leave SQL Server Reporting Services in an inoperable state.

 To verify that Reporting Services is configured correctly